Guillemsc/ImplementationSelector/README.md

 ## Basic Usage
 ### - SelectImplementationAttribute
-You can turn an interface to a selectable interface using the attribute SelectImplementationAttribute.
+You can turn an interface/base class to a selectable one using the attribute SelectImplementationAttribute.
 You also need to use the SerializeReference Unity attribute.
 ```csharp
 [SelectImplementation(typeof(IFood))]